cyberman54/ESP32-Paxcounter/README.md

     #define SDCARD_MISO (2)
     #define SDCARD_SCLK (14)

-This is an example of a board with SD-card: https://www.aliexpress.com/item/32990008126.html For this board use file src/hal/ttgov21new.h and add the lines given above.
+This is an example of a board with MMC SD-card interface: https://www.aliexpress.com/item/32915894264.html.
+For this board use file src/hal/ttgov21new.h and add the lines given above.

 Another approach would be this tiny board: https://www.aliexpress.com/item/32424558182.html (needs 5V).
-In this case you choose the correct file for your ESP32-board in the src/hal-directory and add the lines given above to the correct h-file.
-Please correct the numbers given in the example to the numbers used corresponding to your wiring.
+In this case you choose the correct file for your ESP32-board in the src/hal-directory and add the lines given above.
+Edit the pin numbers given in the example, according to your wiring.

-Data is written to a single file and after 3 write-operations the data is flushed to the disk to minimize flash write cycles.
-Thus, up to the last 3 records of data will get lost when the PAXCOUNTER looses power.
+Data is written on SD-card to a single file.
+After 3 write operations the data is flushed to the disk to minimize flash write cycles.
+Thus, up to the last 3 records of data will get lost when the PAXCOUNTER looses power during operation.

-Format of the file is CSV, thus easy import in LibreOffice, Excel, Influx, etc. Each record contains timestamp (ISO8601), paxcount (wifi and ble) and battery voltage (optional).
-Voltage is logged, if the device has a battery voltage sensor (to be configure in board hal file).
+Format of the resulting file is CSV, thus easy import in LibreOffice, Excel, Influx, etc. Each record contains timestamp (in ISO8601 format), paxcount (wifi and ble) and battery voltage (optional).
+Voltage is logged if the device has a battery voltage sensor (to be configured in board hal file).

+File contents example:

 	timestamp,wifi,ble[,voltage]
 	2022-01-30T21:12:41Z,11,25[,4100]